monusurana/resources/README.md

-# Useful Resources & Links for Anddroid and Web Development
+# Useful Resources & Links for Android and Web Development